-While we all want what we want, we can't ignore what visitors will expect when they land at our site if we want to draw them in and keep them seeking more.
+While we all want what we want, we can’t ignore what visitors will expect when they land at our site.
+We want to draw them in and keep them seeking more.
 If you want them to scroll you need to offer a compelling experience to do so.

 The Heat is On!

 What is a Heat Map?